blakeblackshear/frigate/docs/docs/configuration/hardware_acceleration.md

 ## Raspberry Pi 3/4

-Ensure you increase the allocated RAM for your GPU to at least 128 (raspi-config > Performance Options > GPU Memory).
+Ensure you increase the allocated RAM for your GPU to at least 128 (`raspi-config` > Performance Options > GPU Memory).
-**NOTICE**: If you are using the addon, you may need to turn off `Protection mode` for hardware acceleration.
+If you are using the HA addon, you may need to use the full access variant and turn off `Protection mode` for hardware acceleration.

 ```yaml
 # if you want to decode a h264 stream